TheJacksonLaboratory/diachromatic/docs/digest.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The first line of this file contains the column names, and all other lines correspomd to one restriction digest.
-Each line consists of 14 fields that are described in the table below.
-The features of the fields 8 to 14 will be used
+Each line consists of 14 fields that are described in the table .
-for the Poisson-regression based normalization scheme.

 +--------+-------------------------+----------+------------------------------------------------------------------------------------------------------------------------------------------+
 | Column | Name                    | Example  | Description                                                                                                                              |